probmods/probmods2/teaching_extras/RSA-meaning.md

 But in the right context we can convey an equivalent meaning with a fragmentary utterance, for instance just "dog".
 What do we need from semantics for communication with fragments to work?

 Under a traditional, compositional semantics only complete sentences can be evaluated in a world to get a Boolean value.
 That is, the `meaning` function can only interpret complete sentences.
 (This is true whether the semantics is deterministic or stochastic.)
 In this case the only feasible way to interpret a fragment is if the listener *fills in* what must have been missing.
-On coherent way for a listener to do this is to assume a *noisy communication channel* that has deleted some words, and to jointly infer the true utterance and the world state.
+One coherent way for a listener to do this is to assume a *noisy communication channel* that has deleted some words, and to jointly infer the true utterance and the world state.
 Fill in the missing condition in the model below to express the generative model that the `noise` function may have deleted words before they got to the listener:

 ~~~
 ///fold: